NishantSahni/MachineLearning/Deep Learning- Chatbot/Readme.md

 # ANA: An Interactive SmartBot
 The aim of this project is to develop a bot which will successfully answer questions asked to ‘it’ and engage in light conversation relating to that topic.
-Using a corpus with question and answers, we developed a neural network using Keras as our model for training our bot.
-This will allow it to successfully answer questions and engage in conversation with the user.
+Additionally, the bot will be able to provide feedback on the sentiment of the chat.
+Using a corpus with question and answers, a Recurrent Neural Network (RNN) was developed using Keras with a TensorFlow backend.
+For sentiment analysis, another RNN was trained using a dataset containing IMDB movie reviews.

 All the python code is written in Python 3.6 and will require the following dependencies to run: NLTK, Gensim, Numpy, Pickle, TensorFlow, Keras and ScikitLearn.